TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 8/John 8.16.md

 ---

-Yea and if I judge, my judgment is true; for I am not alone, but I and the Father that sent me.
+Even if I do judge, my judgment is true, for I am not alone, but I am with the Father who sent me.